Aeolosoma

 Aeolosoma is a genus of minute annelid worms, variously attributed either to oligochaetes or polychaetes.
 Unlike most polychaetes, they reside in freshwater environments in various parts of the world.

-Aeolosoma are transparent worms, very thin and of the length of 1.5–2 mm.
-They usually reproduce asexually.
-This is done by paratomy (fragmentation), when the posterior segments are separated from the parent worm.
+Aeolosoma usually reproduce asexually.
+This is done by paratomy or Fragmentation (reproduction), when the posterior segments are separated from the parent worm.
 It starts when the worm reaches a certain number of millimeters (depending on the species).
 Only one species, Aeolosoma singulare, is known to reproduce sexually.

 Aeolosoma feed on microalgae, microorganisms and detritus.
 Their mouth acts like a small vacuum cleaner, which helps them suck up their food into their system.